martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 Setting the interval to 0s will run the simulation as fast as possible but may make the application unresponsive.

 The three buttons in the middle of the bar are the Play/Pause button (in the middle) and the Step buttons.
-The Play/Pause button toggles between the playing and the paused simulation state.
+The Play/Pause button toggles between the playing and the paused simulator state.
+While playing, the simulation will automatically progress one round at a time with the speed set using the round speed slider.
 With the left and right Step buttons, the simulation state can be moved back and forward one round while the simulation is paused.
 However, it can only be moved in the range of already simulated rounds.
 If stepping in a direction is not possible, the corresponding Step button is disabled.